 Digital Accessibility for the d/Deaf and Hard of Hearing

-When people talk about digital accessibility for the deaf or hard of hearing, they usually start — and end — with closed captioning for videos, sound clips, and podcasts.
+When people talk about digital accessibility for the d/Deaf or hard of hearing, the conversation usually ends with captions.

-Providing captions and transcripts for all of your audio content is an important part of making sure your website is accessible to everyone, but it isn’t the only thing you should do.
+And while it’s true that providing captions and transcripts for audio content is an important part of making sure your website is accessible to everyone, it isn’t the only thing you should do.

-In this post, we discuss the different types of hearing impairments and share tips on how you can deliver an equal browsing experience for people with hearing loss.
+In this post, we discuss the different types of hearing impairments and share four tips on how you can make your content accessible for people with hearing loss.

-One thing to note before we get started: Hearing impairment isn’t binary.
-There are different types of hearing disabilities, and degrees of hearing loss within these groups:
+Before we get started, it’s important to remember that hearing loss isn’t binary.
+There are different types of hearing impairments, and degrees of hearing loss within these groups:

 - Deaf (lowercase): When not capitalized, deaf refers to the condition of not hearing.